Evrotas (river): Post-classical Laconia

-Modern Laconia is a political subdivision of Greece covering the Eurotas Valley, the massifs on either side, the two headlands, and the enclosed Laconian Gulf with its coastal islands.
+Modern Laconia is a political subdivision of Greece covering the Evrotas Valley, the massifs on either side, the two headlands, and the enclosed Laconian Gulf with its coastal islands.
 Its seat is the city of Sparta, as in ancient times, at a site which dominated and still dominates the valley from its central position.
 However, the rich-soil plain is entirely divided into villages that practice agriculture, viticulture, and arboriculture intensely.

 The main roads from Sparta form a branching network leading out radially from the city to connect other cities and towns in the valley.
 A web of secondary roads fills in the spaces between the main roads.

+Climate

+The Evrotas Valley enjoys a sunny and warm Mediterranean climate (Köppen: Csa).
+The interior of the valley records the highest summer mean maximum temperatures in Greece and is comparable to areas of Andalusia in terms of summer average highs.
+This is due to the interior's geographical location between Taygetus and Parnon mountains, completely cut out from the sea on all directions, some 30 km away from the shores.
+As the meltemi winds sweep Greece during the summer, both mountains provide a constant hot foehn winds effect which strongly affects the interior of the valley.

+During July 2023 the Hydro Meteorological station of the National Observatory of Athens in Evrotas registered a record mean max temperature of 42.3°C. On August 3, 2021 the Evrotas station recorded 47.4°C. On average this station records 43 days annually with temperatures over 40.0°C. On July 30, 2021 the Kelefina Hydro Meteorological station of the National Observatory of Athens recorded 47.1°C.

+In July 2023 the World Meteorological Organization station in Gytheio registered 46.4°C which is the highest temperature ever recorded in the National Observatory of Athens fan aspirated stations network.

 Ecology

 In modern times, much of the river water is used for irrigation, with the result that the Eurotas is almost dry during the summer months.
 The waters of the Eurotas are used to irrigate mainly citrus crops, for which Laconia is famous.
 The plain of Elos near the river's mouth is particularly fertile farmland.

-In the winter months, the Eurotas is prone to flooding.
+In the winter months, the Evrotas is prone to flooding.
 On 24 November 2005 heavy floods damaged buildings and stranded automobiles in the streets, and harmed orchards, including the valley's famous orange and olive groves.
 The floods affected many villages along the valley as well as the town of Gytheio; 170 km2 of land was ruined.

 Currently the nitrate waste from fertilizers is polluting the river, aggravated by diminished flow because of the irrigation demands on it.